-RDP invested $20 million in NMTCs to help Nemak expand and preserve its manufacturing presence in Sylacauga, Alabama.
+Sylacauga, AL – RDP invested $20 million in NMTCs to help Nemak expand and preserve its manufacturing presence in Sylacauga, Alabama.

 Nemak specializes in the production of complex aluminum components for the automotive industry, such as cylinder heads, engine blocks, transmission parts, structural components and other components.
-The $46 million plant expansion is tied to new contracts large auto manufacturers and a third general improvement project for the Alabama plant that will bring the plant up to date in technologically and allow for competitive future contracts.
+The $46 million plant expansion is tied to new contracts from large auto manufacturers and a third general improvement project for the Alabama plant that will bring the facility up to date with technologically and allow for competitive future contracts.
 Nemak offers a living wage of more than 2.07x the average local living wage for unskilled employees, and 3.11x the average local living wage for skilled workers.